Surprise cuts offer short-term hit, long-term hope for China banks

 Shares of China’s “Big Four” banks of ICBC, AgBank, Bank of China and China Construction Bank slumped on Friday morning, hit by fears that their net interest margins will narrow if lending and deposit rates converge.

-Bank of Communications (3328.HK), the country’s No.5 lender, was the worst hit, with its Hong Kong-listed shares down almost 5 percent at its lowest closing level so far this year.
+Bank of Communications, the country’s No.5 lender, was the worst hit, with its Hong Kong-listed shares down almost 5 percent at its lowest closing level so far this year.

 Other banks also had their earnings forecasts cut, with Citi analysts saying they expect overall earnings in the Chinese banking sector to decline 9.5 percent this year.